narcode/codeklavier/README.md

 `
 PYTHONPATH="/Users/narcodeb/Development/Repos/codeklavier-python/CodeKlavier:$PYTHONPATH"
 `
+## Extensions

+### Augmented Reality

+Standalone AR Extension Developed for the Ckalculator in collaboration with [Patrick Borgeat](https://github.com/).
+Read more about it or watch it in action [Codeklavier/augmentedreality](https://codeklavier.space/augmentedreality)

-## SuperCollider
+### SuperCollider

+Use the Codeklavier to code electronic music.
+This is our default, built-in extension.
+We will release it as a Quark soon.
 Please install the latest release of [SuperCollider](http://supercollider.github.io)

 ## Test run